pyscript/docs/docs/user-guide/architecture.md

 Python is an interpreted language, and thus needs an interpreter to work.

-PyScript supports two versions of the Python interpreter that have been compiled to WASM: Pyodide and MicroPython.
+PyScript currently supports two versions of the Python interpreter that have been compiled to WASM: Pyodide and MicroPython.
 You should select which one to use depending on your use case and acceptable trade-offs.